-Bernie Sanders believes that we must transform our energy system away from pollutive and dangerous fossil fuels, and towards energy efficiency and sustainability.
-Millions of homes and buildings need to be weatherized, and we need to greatly accelerate technological progress in wind, solar, and other alternative power generation.
-Bernie believes energy efficiency is crucial for cleaning up the planet, slowing global climate change, making the country more secure by gaining independence from foreign oil, and creating thousands of jobs.
+Bernie believes that we must transform our energy system away from fossil fuels, and towards energy efficiency and sustainability.
+Millions of homes and buildings need to be retrofitted and weatherized, and we need to accelerate development and use of wind, solar, and other sources of alternative power.
+Bernie believes energy efficiency is crucial to cleaning up the planet, slowing global climate change, creating thousands of jobs, and making the country more secure by gaining independence from foreign oil.

 The problems of global warming and fossil fuel dependence have never before called for more innovative solutions with more urgency.

 How do we reduce greenhouse gas emissions?